-The Group's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRSs") which include International Accounting Standards ("IASs") and Interpretations promulgated by the International Accounting Standards Board and the disclosure requirements of the Hong Kong Companies Ordinance.
+The Group's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRSs") which include International Accounting Standards ("IASs") and Interpretations promulgated by the International Accounting Standards Board ("IASB") and the disclosure requirements of the Hong Kong Companies Ordinance.

-The consolidated financial statements have been prepared under the historical cost convention, except for the equity investment which has been measured at fair value.
+The consolidated financial statements have been prepared under the historical cost convention.
 The consolidated financial statements are presented in Singapore dollars ("S\$" or "\$") except when otherwise indicated.